AOA19/the-curl-diary/README.md

 # The Curl Diary

-A natural hair tracker application
+A natural hair tracker application that allow users to track their natural hair journey by providing a space where they can see their growth, and find resources that will help them on their journey all in one place.

 ## Install